bvn-architecture/py-brand/README.md

 1. make your changes
 1. test them yourself. (no formal tests yet, so (⊙x⊙;) )
 1. bump the version number.
 Given that this is a value module, just the z part of the x.y.z version number
 1. run `flit publish`.
-You'll need to coordinate with ben to get write access to pypi though.
+You'll need to coordinate with Ben to get write access to pypi though.
 (A problem for another day.)